 Specific kinds of stem cells or routes of administration may pose unique risks as well.
 For instance, intranasal administration of stem cells is getting popular with unproven clinics and could lead to stem cells ending up in the brain.

 Other products in the regenerative sphere that are not stem cells may be risky as well for various reasons.
 For instance, an exosome product harmed quite a few people in Nebraska.
-Some problems may relate not so much to the product itself but how it was prepared or if it was contaminated.
+Some problems may relate to product contamination.

 There have also been cases of unusual immune reactions to stem cell injections.

 Finally, stem cells also pose unknown risks because of their power.
-In many contexts where a certain type of stem cells is given for a specific disease there just aren’t long-term follow up data to have a clear sense of risks.
+We just don’t have long-term follow up data to have a clear sense of risks.

 - A special report by The Pew Charitable Trust on stem cell therapy side effects